ServiceNowDevProgram/code-snippets/Background Scripts/add member to groups/readme.md

 - **addEncodedQuery('')**: Add the required list of groups here, by copying filter from list of groups.

-- We use while loop to loop through list of groups
+- We use while loop to loop through list of groups.

 - **The second GlideRecord('sys_user_grmember')**: For each group, creates a new GlideRecord instance to query the `sys_user_grmember` table (user-group memberships).